openbermuda/karmapi/docs/nodice/exandcon.rst

 red shifted by the intervening matter?
 An inertial drag that matter has on space time.

+What am I missing?
+This seems so simple.

 How does this square with gamma ray bursts?
 ===========================================